Funding

 UAE Property Market Splits as Off-Plan Demand Outruns Resales

 The UAE residential property market split in Q1 2026 as Dubai off-plan sales rose while secondary transactions declined.
 JLL data showed Dubai off-plan sales up 9.5 percent, secondary transactions down 8.2 percent and around 59,000 UAE residential units forecast for 2026 delivery.
-The practical test is whether the supply pipeline cools prices without weakening confidence in resale demand.
+The practical question is whether the supply pipeline cools prices without weakening confidence in resale demand.

 Abu Dhabi Rent Freeze Turns Housing Costs Into a Property-Market Watchpoint